reflectivity/reflectivity.github.io/workshops/workshop_2021/index.md

 permalink: /workshops/workshop_2021/
 ---

-The Annual Genral Meeting of ORSO will take place online in June 2021.
+The Annual Genral Meeting of ORSO will take place online in 14th-18th June 2021.
-## [Registration is now open](https://indico.esss.lu.se/event/2745/overview)

-# Scope:

 The purpose of the meeting is to discuss topics of interest to the ORSO community.
 The program will consist of scientific anf technical talks together with discussion forums for each of the working groups

+## [Registration is now open](https://indico.esss.lu.se/event/2745/overview)

 # Agenda:

-## Monday 14.06.2021:
+## Monday 14th June:
 ### Plenary Session 1
 09:00-12:00 (UK), 10:00-13:00 (Europe), 05:00-08:00 (US East coast), 18:00-21:00 (Australia East coast):
 - Summary of progress since the last meeting